-How To Make Egg Salad with an Egg-Free/ Oil-Free Mayo
+How To Make Egg Salad with Nut-Based Mayo

-And finally, if you want to really boost the health benefits of your egg salad, serve it with a salad and some raw veggies!
-I came across this TIME magazine article showing that adding eggs to your raw veggie salad can boost the bioavailability of the antioxidants and phytonutrients substantially.
-A new study shows the carotenoid absorption is increased almost ninefold!
+If you want to really boost the health benefits of your egg salad, serve it with a salad and some raw veggies!
+I came across this TIME magazine article showing that adding eggs to your raw veggie salad can boost the bio-availability of the antioxidants and phytonutrients substantially.

-Also, if you are concerned about the nutritional content of your egg salad, it is important to choose the healthiest and most nutrient-dense eggs.
-Ideally you would buy organic pastured eggs, but if you had to choose between one or the other, going with pastured eggs would be your most nutritious bet.
+Also, if you are concerned about the nutritional content of your egg salad without mayo, it is important to choose the healthiest and most nutrient-dense eggs.
+Look for organic pastured eggs such as Vital Farms brand.
+However, if you had to choose between organic or pastured eggs, going with pastured eggs would be your most nutritious bet.
 Click HERE to read more.

 Make egg salad without mayo or yogurt, but still creamy delicious egg salad!
 Our clean eating recipes tastes better and is better for you!